ruckiryan/ruckiryan/README.md

-# 👋 Hello, I'm Ryan Rucki!
+# 👋 Hello, I'm Ryan Rucki

 🎓 **Student at the University of Denver**
 - Major: **Business Analytics**